-Variation 4: Set time.
+Variation 4: Set a specific time.
 Instead of the timer amount being unknown to students, use a visual timer so students can try their best to strategize.
 This usually only works once and a while.
 Once one team figures out they should hold onto all the snowballs until the last possible second, the game is less fun.

 Winter Classroom Activities to Get Kids Moving Outside

 If you live somewhere with snow, there is nothing more fun than building a snowperson or sculpture out in the snow.
-A spray bottle with a little water can help make the snow stay in place and pack a little better if the snow is too dry to pack well.
+A spray bottle with a little water can help make the snow stay in place and pack a little better if the snow is too dry.

 Put a little food colouring into water and a spray bottle so kids can use the colours to spray into the snow.
-If the food colouring isn’t enough colour, a little liquid Tempera paint added to the water can make the colour a little brighter.
+If the food colouring isn’t enough colour, a little liquid Tempera paint added to the water can make the colour a little brighter (but it can stain).

 We have a strict rule not to spray our friends.